bhisaac/5eFP/5eFP-SRD.md

 5eFP is different from other TRPGs.
 Although many of its game features are inspired by and based on the D20 fifth edition rules, they have been simplified to create a new core set of rules outlined in this section.
 GMs and PCs must understand these differences before moving on to other sections, such as character creation or creating a setting handbook.

-## 5eFP Terms
+## Game Terms

 ### World Map

 The world map partly drives a 5eFP game's story and content.
 It is a top-down illustration of the game world or region divided into a 14-square by 14-square grid.
 Each square within the grid is measured 1 inch by 1 inch or about 2.5 centimeters by 2.5 centimeters.
 The map contains (9) 2x2 world map tiles for each cardinal direction, (3) 2x2 world map tiles for each hybrid ordinal direction, and (1) 2x2 HQ tile.
 A road, path, or trail divides hybrid world map tiles in two parts from the SW corner to the NE corner and shares characteristics found on adjacent world map tile directions.

-### Removing Obscuring Tiles

-Before you move onto a map tile covered by an obscuring tile, turn over the obscuring tile.
+**Removing Obscuring Tiles.** Before you move onto a map tile covered by an obscuring tile, turn over the obscuring tile.
 The underside of an obscuring tile may display one of several possible icons.
 - **Red Orb or Solid Red Circle.** The obscuring tile covered a foothold (see _Foothold_ below).
 - **White Orb or Solid White Circle.** The obscuring tile covered a setting handbook requirement (see _Setting Handbook_ below).
-- **Campfire Icon or Solid Gold Circle.** The obscuring tile covered a campfire encounter (see _Campfire_ below).
+- **Campfire Icon or Solid Gold Circle.** The obscuring tile covered a campfire encounter (TBD).
-- **Bag Icon or Solid Green Circle.** The obscuring tile covered an area rich with resources (see _Harvest_ below).
+- **Bag Icon or Solid Green Circle.** The obscuring tile covered an area rich with resources (TBD).

 Once you have turned over the obscuring map tile and determined the results of any revealed icons, you then discard the obscuring tile and move on to the revealed map tile.
 If the obscuring map tile revealed a foothold, you set up the foothold before moving onto it.
 Note the cardinal direction you used to move onto the foothold from the world map.
 The party then enters the foothold from the opposite direction used to enter it unless the foothold describes a designated starting area.